-Hope you’re enjoying the hooks-and-handclaps ultra-melodic indie-rock from our Artist Of The Month Hollerado (we’ve already unleashed an in-depth article on the band, plus discovered their favorite musical moments from the BAMM.tv archives).
+Hope you’re enjoying the hooks-and-handclaps ultra-melodic indie-rock from our Featured Artist Hollerado (we’ve already unleashed an in-depth article on the band, plus discovered their favorite musical moments from the BAMM.tv archives).
 Now we’re widening that search to the big old world of music in general, and finding out exactly what Hollerado are listening to right now …

-We asked our Artist Of The Month – the soon-to-take-over-the-world Canadian rockers Hollerado – to pick their favorite moments from the massive BAMM.tv music archives.
+We asked our Featured Artist – the soon-to-take-over-the-world Canadian rockers Hollerado – to pick their favorite moments from the massive BAMM.tv music archives.
 Let’s take a look at what they chose …

 Charity begins at home, the old phrase goes – and if the history of Canadian melody-merchants Hollerado is anything to go by, it seems that musical genius begins in that area too.
 Born and raised in Manotick, Ontario (infact, three of the band members grew up on the same street together), the four Hollerado boys – Menno Versteeg, Nixon Boyd, Dean Baxter and Jake Boyd – officially came together in April 2007.
 Relocating to Montreal, they’ve since been gathering a well-deserved reputation as everyone’s favorite Bright Young Things.